pulumi/docs/content/blog/building-a-future-of-cloud-engineering/index.md

 is JavaScript, TypeScript, Python, Go, or something else -- you can express the entirety of your cloud software.
 As a cloud engineer, you can develop it in your favorite editor, with statement completion, built-in documentation, and interactive feedback when you've got something wrong.
-As a cloud engineer, you can test things and benefit from static analysis and linters that enforce best practices.
-As a cloud engineer, you can reuse packages, publish your own, and refactor your code just like with application code.
+You can test things and benefit from static analysis and linters that enforce best practices.
+You can reuse packages, publish your own, and refactor your code just like with application code.
 In fact, after living in this world for long enough, the boundary between infrastructure and application code begins to blur.